How to Build a Comprehensive Anti-Harassment Policy

 Make HR Report Anonymity Sacred

 Your team needs to be able to trust your human resources team when it matters.
 This means HR anonymity should be a known and reliable part of the company culture for everything, not just harassment cases.
-When your team knows that their concerns will be privately investigated, they will help you uphold a positive company culture with timely reports and honest witness statements.
+When your team knows that their concerns will be privately investigated, they will help you uphold a positive corporate culture with timely reports and honest witness statements.

 Encourage Victims and Witnesses to File Reports